powerboo/donuts/packages/donuts/README.md

       - factory
       - application_service

-- Entity operate by factory, repository, application_service.
+- The factory, repository, and application_service operate Entity.
+Then, if Entity can be defined, they can be generated.

 ### Code Example